bichenkk/AWSTPEWorkshop-20180524-EC2-S3-CF/README.md

-#### To verify if that really different?
-(Optional)
-* You might already know that: S3 can also serve the web page and image, why should I circle this to use one more service?
-Now you can start to do an experiment: Try to access the image in S3 directly, and compare the access speed.
-* AWS Cosole > S3 > `YOUR_S3_BUCKET` > Click on the image > Make Public
-* And then get the link on the image detail, and try again on your browser.
-* Through the developer tool, you can compare with the speed.
-(If you did choose the long distance region for your source.)

 ## Till here, you already know how to separate your static asset onto S3 and leverage Cloudfront for global distribution.
 ### What's next?